gsferreira/gsferreira.github.com/src/archive/2022/how-to-apply-hexagonal-architecture-with-dotnet/index.md

 If you think about it, Hexagonal Architecture is mostly about the Dependency Rule.
 Dependencies should point inwards.

-Knowing that, I have an important disclaimer to make.
+Knowing that I have an important disclaimer to make.
 Here it goes.

 This post may be about how to structure your solution using Hexagonal Architecture, but **this is not the only way**.
 You can achieve Hexagonal Architecture using Projects, Components, Folders, or only files.
 As far as you respect the dependency rule.
-Let me say again.
-Th**e Folder / Project structure doesn't matter.
+Let me say again. **The Folder / Project structure doesn't matter.
 As far as you respect the dependency rule.**

 What you find here is my recommended approach.
 Knowing that Hexagonal Architecture will be most useful on complex projects.
 But also knowing that mistakes happen.
 And not every team has a squad of experts or ninjas 🥷 (unless it's a Japanese company).
 This is a highly opinionated post based on my experience.